 Implement the SSL/TLS protocols between the Python-based client and Java-based server.
 See the SSL/TLS Protocols section for more details.
 When you choose this option, this is the first thing your client and server should do (i.e., establish an SSL/TLS connection).
 Once the secure channel is established, the client and server should follow the Authentication Protocol.
 A student may earn up to 15 bonus points if they document their attempts at getting this to work.

 Implement cryptography as described in the Synchronous Cryptography section.
-When you choose this option, all messages sent between your client and server should be encrypted.
-This includes messages that do authentication.
+When you choose this option, all messages sent between your client and server shall be encrypted only after authentication has completed.

 Implement authentication as described in the Authentication Protocol section.